schirrmacher/malwi/README.md

 ## Python API

-malwi provides a comprehensive Python API for integrating malware detection into your applications:
+malwi provides a comprehensive Python API for integrating malware detection into your applications.

 ### Quick Start